bbrks/ocado-ha/README.md

 This is an unofficial Ocado integration for Home Assistant.
 This integration creates several sensors with information about your next delivery, and when you can edit your next delivery.

+:warning: Please note this integration is not yet ready for use!

 Features
 --------